-In a typical application, five I/O lines are used to connect the motor driver to a microcontroller: the two input lines, IN1 and IN2, for direction control, one of the disable lines, D1 or $\overline{D2}$ , for PWM speed control, the status flag, $\overline{SF}$ , for monitoring motor driver errors, and the current sense output, FB, for monitoring motor current draw (connected to an analog-to-digital converter input).
-The control lines can be reduced to two pins if PWM signals are applied directly to the two input pins with both disable pins held inactive.
-A two-pin interface can also be achieved using one of the disable lines for PWM speed control and the INV input for direction control with IN1 and IN2 held at different values (i.e. one set HIGH and the other set LOW).
+In a typical application, five I/O lines are used to connect each motor driver channel to a microcontroller: the two input lines, IN1 and IN2, for direction control, one of the disable lines, D1 or $\overline{D2}$, for PWM speed control, the current sense output, FB, for monitoring motor current draw (connected to an analog-to-digital converter input) and the status flag, \overline{SF} , for monitoring motor driver errors.
+The control lines can be reduced to two pins per channel if PWM signals are applied directly to the two input pins with both disable pins held inactive.
 In each of these cases, the other unused lines must be set to enable proper operation.
 For example, if $\overline{D2}$ is used for the PWM input (as is typically the case), D1 must be held low to prevent it from disabling the motor driver.
 The circuit board provides convenient jumper points for overriding the motor driver defaults without having to connect extra wires to the module.

-The current sense and status flag connections are optional, though monitoring of the status flag can allow detection of latched fault conditions.
-The status flag is an open-drain output, so multiple units can have their status flag pins wired together for applications where I/O pins are scarce and determining which motor driver is experiencing a fault condition is not necessary.
+The current sense and status flag connections are optional, though monitoring of the status flags can allow detection of latched fault conditions.
+The status flags are open-drain output, so the two status flag can be wired together for applications where I/O pins are scarce and determining which motor driver is experiencing a fault condition is not necessary.

-Note that the default state of the enable pin, EN, is LOW, which holds the chip in a low-current sleep mode.
-You will need to hold this pin high (either with an external connection or via the default-overriding jumper next to the pin) to allow the chip to run.
+Note that the default state of the enable pin, EN, is LOW, which holds both motor driver chips in a low-current sleep mode.
+You will need to hold this pin high (either with an external connection or via the default-overriding jumper next to the pin) to allow the board to run.